lmc2179/lmc2179.github.io/drafts/metric_decomposition.md

 $\beta_t = \sum\limits_g \beta_t^g = \sum\limits_g (V_t^g - V_{t-1}^g) (\frac{c_t^g}{C_t})$

-Apply new segment values without changing mix
+$\beta_t$ is the change we would get if we updated the country-level values to what we see at time $t$, but keep the mix the same.

-We can collapse the mix and diff to show contribution by country
+If we're less interested in the mix vs difference distinction, and more interested in a country-level perspective, we can collapse the two to show contribution by country:

 $\Delta V_t = \sum\limits_g \Delta V_t^g$

+Where we're defined the country-level contribution:

 $\Delta V_t^g = \alpha^g_t + \beta^g_t = V_t^g \frac{c_t^g}{C_t} - V_{t-1}^g \frac{c_{t-1}^g}{C_{t-1}}$

+Okay, let's see that in code.
+We can write a python function to perform the decomposition for us, and give us back a dataframe that indicates each contributor to the change over time:

 ```python
 def decompose_value_per_customer(df):